CarrotDLaw/iosevka-carrot/README.md

 ## Download and Installation

 Download the fonts from the [Release Page](https://github.com/CarrotDLaw/Iosevka-Carrot/releases) in this repository.
-Unzip and open the folder `/iosevka-carrot`.
+Quit your programs.
+Unzip and open the folder.

 - **[Instructions for Linux](https://wiki.archlinux.org/title/fonts#Manual_installation)**:
   - For a single user, install fonts to `~/.local/share/fonts/`.